-How To Stop Robocalls and Spam Calls on Your Mobile Phone and Landline
+How Can I Stop Robocalls and Spam Calls on My Mobile Phone and Landline?

 During most of 2020, robocalls came to a screeching halt, but now these scam calls have come back with a vengeance.
 It doesn't matter if you receive calls about your car's warranty, your late payments to the IRS, or the fact that your computer has been infected with a deadly virus, they only have one goal and that is to trick you out of your hard-earned money.
 The reason these calls continue is that they are pretty successful.
 Research company Statista reported that Americans lost up to $20 billion dollars to scammy phone calls in 2020.
 I'm sure you think there isn't anything you can do to stop these annoying calls, but there are some very easy steps you can take to give you a break from scammers.

 1. Be very cautious with whom you share your number with.
 To cut down on the number of scam calls, guard your phone number.
 When you hand out your landline or mobile number, you never know who your number will be shared with.
 Your number can wind up in the wrong hands if you share it with a business you trust and they share it with marketing firms.
 Your phone number can also be obtained in a company data breach which is then dumped on the dark web for any scammer to get.
 Criminals can also get your phone number if you share it on a company website and even your social media accounts.
 If you want to have a 'public' number, set up a Google Voice account (www.google.com/voice).
 This service allows you to create a virtual number (and voicemail) which you can share with others without the risk of having your main number fall into the hands of scammers.